etetoolkit/ete/doc/tutorial/tutorial_webplugin.rst

 * Configure your site to support WSGI.

-This is an example configuration file for the default site of your Apache server (usually at ``/ete/apache2/sites-available/default``):
+Configuration will depend a lot on your specific system, but this is an example configuration file for the default site of your Apache server (usually at ``/ete/apache2/sites-available/default``):

 ::